ikuzmych02/portfolio/README.md

 ## Here is what each branch is and what is contained within it:

+## Single-cycle CPU
+  This branch contains code written in SystemVerilog that includes all the functionality necessary for a basic, 64-bit single-cycle CPU, including the register file,     ALU, branching, data memory, instruction memory, and the program counter

 ## C-algorithms:
   In this branch, I have many different embedded system related C algorithms.
 For example,